Cody-Learner/aurch/README.md

     		Run aurch to manage AUR packages.
     		Aurch is designed to handle AUR packages individually, one at a time.
     		ie: No group updates or multi package per operation capability.
-     Important: The aurch chroot must be manually updated via the 'aurch -Syu' command.
+    		The aurch chroot must be periodically updated via the 'aurch -Syu' command.
     		I'd suggest updating chroot before buiding packages.

     EXAMPLES